Antique to Vintage Composition Dolls Identified & Composition

 Spearmint Kid doll.
 Distributed

 Ideal Novelty and Toy Company dolls.
-Composition dolls maybe marked: BB.
+Composition dolls maybe marked:

 Baltimore Bargain House 1881-1919, then American